flutter/website/src/docs/development/add-to-app/android/project-setup.md

 {% include app-figure.md image="development/add-to-app/android/project-setup/ide-wizard.png" %}

-The Android Studio project will automatically configure your Android project to add your Flutter module as a dependency and your app is ready to build.
+The Android Studio plugin will automatically configure your Android project to add your Flutter module as a dependency and your app is ready to build.

 {{site.alert.note}}
-You may want to source control your Android project before this step if you want to double-check the steps the plugin performs on your Android project.
+The see the exact changes automatically made to your Android project by the IDE plugin, consider source controlling your Android project before executing the above steps.
+A local diff will show the changes.
 {{site.alert.end}}

 {{site.alert.tip}}